No. Neither this jail nor any other jail allows you to directly phone an inmate.

 Click here to reach the Access Connection website.

-No. Inmates are not allowed cell phones in Madison County Detention Main Facility - Huntsville, although getting access to a cell phone in jail has become more common.
+No. Inmates are not allowed cell phones in Madison County Detention Facility, although getting access to a cell phone in jail has become more common.

 Some states such as California have made it a criminal offense to use and possess a cell phone and will file additional charges when it can be connected to an inmate.
 Cell phones are most often smuggled into the jail and then sold to the inmates by jail staff.